DIAGNijmegen/website-content/content/pages/projects/covid-19-ct.md

 | SHAP zeroing optimized, GBDT | **0.893**;  0.863 | **0.809**;  **0.867** | 0.525;  **0.889**   | 0.670;  0.760  |
 | MI, GBDT       | 0.874;  0.854 | 0.756;  0.840 | 0.643;  0.863   | 0.667;  **0.868**  |

+Performance is generally worse here than in non-cross-hospital prediction.
+When the model is provided visual features as well, the performance is generally improved in this case.
+The missingness mitigation approaches failed to yield reliably improved performance, suggesting that fitting on missingness is not the main factor leading to reduced performance in cross-hospital prediction.

 We also trained models to predict COVID-19 based on missingness instead of the underlying feature values (i.e. only Booleans indicating whether a value was measured or not were provided to the classifier, but none of the data that was actually measured).
 The table below shows the results of that evaluation.
 Each cell shows both the AUC achieved when using only clinical features, as well as when using a combination of clinical and visual features.
 The best AUCs are shown in bold.

 | Model      | CWZ           | iCTCF         | RUMC          |